Price cardioverter-defibrillator in Assuta

 ECG - is a simple and painless test that detects and records the electrical activity of the heart.
 He captures the speed and rhythm of the body (permanent or irregular), the strength and duration of the electrical signals.

-Standard ECG records the heartbeat body for a few seconds and does not detect the arrhythmia, if it does not occur at the time of testing.
+Standard ECG records the organ beating for a few seconds and does not detect the arrhythmia, if it does not occur at the time of testing.

 To identify arrhythmias, which come and go, the doctor may suggest the patient to wear a portable ECG monitor for a while.
 For the most common type - Holter and event monitor.